nicholaswmin/dyno/README.md

 tracked `Metric` histogram to its corresponding `task thread`.

 > Custom metrics only make sense in complex, *multi-part* benchmarks.
-> Simple, one-function benchmarks can use the default `cycle` metric
+> Simple, one-function benchmarks can just log the default `cycle` metric.

 > **example:** log the average running time of a 2 types of `fibonacci`